BREAKING MY SILENCE - My Fear of Doctors, part 2

 Then anger set in.
 I didn’t know what to do.
 I felt wronged.
 I felt alone, unsupported and no one cared.
 So, I wrote the hospital to tell of it all.
 I waited weeks for a reply but never received anything.

 As usual, I felt it was my fault.
 I deserved what I got because I was fat.
 In defeat I again, turned to food for comfort.
 I hated surgeons, doctors, the Truro Hospital and anyone.
-Trust was low with any in the professional.
+Trust was low with anyone in the medical profession.

 And most of all, I hated me.